blwsh/ecssh/README.md

 ![ecssh cli demo](res/demo.gif)

-Elastic Container (Service) SSH - Allows you to easily navigate running containers in your ECS clusters using one simple command.
+Elastic Container (Service) SSH - Allows you to easily navigate running containers in your ECS clusters and run a shell in them using just one simple command.

 # Requirements